E3SM-Project/polaris/docs/users_guide/ocean/tasks/inertial_gravity_wave.md

 :width: 500 px
 ```

-### mesh
+## mesh

 For each resolution, the `init` step generates and planar hexagonal
 mesh that is periodic in both the x and y directions.

-### vertical grid
+## vertical grid

-Since this test case is a shallow water case, the vertical grid is set to a
+Since this task is a shallow water case, the vertical grid is set to a
 single layer configuration.

 ```cfg